Thegr8test/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 # Learning Objectives

-How to use map, filter and reduce on arrays
+1.How to use map, filter and reduce on arrays

-Typed arrays
+2.Typed arrays

-The Set, Map, and Weak link data structures
+3.The Set, Map, and Weak link data structures